-William Noah’s drawings, paintings, and prints depict his love for the land, animals and Kitchecut area.
-Born in 1943 in Black River, Noah currently resides in Baker Lake where he has cemented himself as a key figure not only in the studio, but as a prominent member of the community.
+The drawings, paintings, and prints of William Noah (1943-2020) reflect the artist’s own affinity for the land and animals of the Kitchecut area.
+Born in Back River, Noah was based in Qamani’tuaq (Baker Lake) where he cemented himself as a key figure not only in the studio, but as a prominent member of the community.
 He acted as a territorial level politician and a member of the Northwest Territories Legislature in the early 1980s.
-Noah, along with four other artists formed a collective entitled the Art and Cold Cash Collective.
-Together they held a number of group exhibitions.
+He was also a longtime Inuktitut CBC correspondent for Qamani’tuaq, and worked for many years on CBC’s northern network keeping northerners informed about community news.

 For more detailed information, please contact Feheley Fine Arts